Aka Personal Plans for Self-Improvement and Continuous Learning

 This CAS program requirement challenges students to reflect, self-assess and plan next steps, in terms of a defined set of criteria.
 The criteria are the knowledge, skills and characteristics that comprise NYS standards for building- and district-level educational leaders.
 The purpose of the Personal Plan requirement is to cultivate students’ responsibility for their own learning, to supplement faculty and field-supervisors’ assessments.

-Four main goals for Personal Plans are:
+Three main goals for Personal Plans are:

-- critical self-appraisal of strengths & weaknesses, over time;
+- critical self-appraisal of strengths & weaknesses;

 - integrative synthesis of multiple learning experiences;